meshcloud/meshcloud-docs/docs/meshstack.platform-location.md

 ## Restricting Access

 meshStack provides simple and effective means to implement access policies, for example to control data sovereignty and access to public cloud platforms.
 Operators are also able to define "boundaries" on various levels and allow controlled delegation to self-service while retaining full control over policies.

 ### Customer-level

+Operators can restrict the [Customer](meshcloud.customer.md) accounts that are allowed to access a particular [Platform Instance inside any Location](meshcloud.platform-location.md).

+If a Platform Instance is set to private (currently the UI interface for doing so is missing) only allowed meshCustomers can access the resources in this instance.

-Operators can restrict the [Customer](meshcloud.customer.md) accounts that are allowed to access a particular [Location](meshcloud.platform-location.md).
-This could for example be used to restrict access to a public cloud provider only to customer accounts that passed a certain data-protection clearance process.
+This feature can be used for example to restrict access to a public cloud provider only to customer accounts that passed a certain data-protection clearance process.

 ### Project-level